Where’s our joy coming from?

 Life is all about God and his Son (Rom.
 1:1-17)

 I’d like to spend some time thinking with you about the book of Romans.
 In my Bible, this occupies 21 pages.
-It started out as a letter written to a group of Christians in Rome, but they have gone on to have a profound effect on people ever since.
+It started out as a letter written to a group of Christians in Rome, but these pages have gone on to have a profound effect on people ever since.

 I plan to simply highlight the main points from each major section of the letter.
 Getting an overview like this can help with a more detailed read later on.
 So, here’s an appetizer, and I trust, an encouragement to know and be changed by the gospel it explains.